Design loads for wave impacts -- introducing the Probabilistic Adaptive Screening (PAS) method for predicting extreme non-linear loads on maritime structures: Introduction and background

 \subsection{Paper objectives \& contribution}

-As discussed above and in \cite{VS2025}, we need a new EVPM for wave impact loads.
-Serious incidents with maritime structures still occur at sea, and existing EVPMs are not suitable and / or validated for this problem.
-Therefore we propose a modification to AS that addresses its limitations in complex, strongly non-linear cases.
-AS relies on LF order statistics as surrogates for HF order statistics, making performance highly sensitive to the choice of LF indicators (often requiring relatively expensive `LF' models).
-Our new approach keeps the efficient screening and adaptive sampling components, but replaces the order-statistics assumption with a copula model linking LF indicators and HF loads.
-This enables us to derive the full HF distribution from a limited HF sample, reducing sensitivity to indicator choice, decreasing bias, and ensuring any remaining bias is conservative (unlike the non-conservative AS approach).
-Consequently, the modification reduces dependence on relatively expensive LF models (e.g., allowing the use of indicators from linear potential flow instead of from coarse mesh CFD), while improving both accuracy and applicability in design contexts.
-This especially benefits strongly non-linear problems, where suitable LF indicators for AS are computationally costly to obtain.
+As discussed above and in \cite{VS2025}, a new EVPM is needed for wave impact loads, as serious maritime incidents still occur and existing methods are insufficiently validated for this problem.
+This study is also motivated by the observation that statistical aspects in maritime applications are often treated less rigorously than they could be, despite the inherently stochastic nature of waves and their responses.
+This work therefore focuses on the statistical framework of the EVPM rather than on LF or HF model details.
+We propose a new variant of AS that addresses its limitations for complex, strongly non-linear cases.
+Unlike classical AS, which relies heavily on LF order statistics as surrogates for HF extremes, the proposed method introduces a probabilistic coupling between LF indicators and HF loads.
+This reduces dependence on expensive LF models and enables the use of simpler, cheaper indicators while maintaining robust and accurate extreme-value predictions.
 The related objectives of this paper are to:

-\begin{enumerate}[nosep] \itemsep=0pt \item Introduce a modification of AS, called \textit{Probabilistic Adaptive Screening} (PAS), which improves the prediction of extreme values of strongly non-linear loads, and complies with the requirements in \Cref{sec:requirements}. \item Validate that the method can (more) accurately and efficiently predict short-term extreme values (than AS) for a range of realistic strongly non-linear applications. \item Show that this can also be done in combination with indicators derived from linear potential flow calculations instead of from coarse mesh CFD. \end{enumerate}
+\begin{enumerate}[nosep] \itemsep=0pt \item Introduce a modification of AS, called \textit{Probabilistic Adaptive Screening} (PAS), which improves the statistical handling of extreme values of strongly non-linear loads, and complies with the requirements in \Cref{sec:requirements}. \item Validate that the method can (more) accurately and efficiently predict short-term extreme values (than AS and MCS) for a range of realistic strongly non-linear applications. \item Demonstrate that the approach can be applied using practical LF indicator models derived from linear potential flow calculations, instead of relying on coarse-mesh CFD. \end{enumerate}

-The novelty of PAS lies not in the individual method elements, but in the integration of screening, adaptive sampling, and copula fitting to multi-fidelity data.
-Combining screening and adaptive sampling provides efficiency, while copula fitting ensures that joint extremes between LF indicators and strongly non-linear HF wave-induced loads are properly captured.
-In theory, PAS can predict both long-term (over a ship's lifetime in various wave conditions or \textit{sea states}) and short-term (within single sea states) extreme values.
-However, in this work we validate it for short-term extremes, since only HF short-term wave-impact data are available (and even those were difficult to obtain).
-Still, this provides a clear demonstration of the method's capabilities.
-Summarising, this work contributes a new, efficient, and accurate EVPM specifically tailored to wave impact loads and validated for that purpose.